isaaccarrington/roblox-obby/README.md

 - Run the game again.
 When you jump onto `Checkpoint1` you will respawn there
 - Add more parts and name them in the sequence they are reached e.g `Checkpoint1`, `Checkpoint2` ...

-In every Checkpoint change the value of `local CHECKPOINT_VALUE = 1` to correspond to the checkpoint number.
+In every Checkpoint script change the value of `local CHECKPOINT_VALUE = 1` to correspond to the checkpoint number.
 For example, `Checkpoint24` will have `local CHECKPOINT_VALUE = 24`.

 You will also need to update `Leaderboard` for every checkpoint by adding more `elseif` statements